olaviinha/NeuralStyleTransfer/README.md

-# Neural Style Transfer Batch Processing in Colab
+# Neural Style Transfer Batch Processor for Colab

-This is a Notebook for [Neural Style Transfer & Neural Doodles](https://github.com/titu1994/Neural-Style-Transfer) batch processing to be run in Google Colaboratory, using Google Drive as data storage.
+This is a batch processor for [Neural Style Transfer & Neural Doodles](https://github.com/titu1994/Neural-Style-Transfer) to be run in Google Colaboratory, using Google Drive as data storage.

 It styles each content image in a directory with each style image in another directory consicutively.